Domicile in the Commonwealth of Virginia

 As one of Virginia's public institutions, William & Mary adheres to the domiciliary requirements set forth by Virginia law.
 Reduced tuition charges are subsidized by the taxpayers of Virginia, and eligibility is governed by Section 23.1-500 through 23.1-510 of the Code of Virginia.

-The following links provides source documents concerning domicile.
+The following links provide source documents concerning domicile.
 All determinations of in-state tuition eligibility are dictated by the Code of Virginia and the regulations set forth by the State Council of Higher Education for Virginia (SCHEV) Domicile Guidelines.

 - Virginia Domicile Law - Code of Virginia